annaesvensson/yellow-help/1-en/troubleshooting.md

 }
 ```

 When your website doesn't work, then check `server_name` and `root` in the configuration file.
+On some web servers you have to change the FastCGI configuration to `fastcgi_pass unix:/var/run/php/php8.0-fpm.sock;` depending on the PHP version.
 After the configuration has been changed, you may have to [restart the Nginx web server](https://stackoverflow.com/questions/21292533/reload-nginx-configuration).

 ## Related information